 How to Calculate Leverage Statistics in R

-Step 1: Build a Regression Model
+Step 1: Building a Robust Regression Model in R

 #load the dataset